rfjakob/cshatag/README.md

        -qq         quiet2 mode - only report <corrupt> files and errors

 EXAMPLES
-       Check  all regular files in the file tree below the current working di‐
+       Check  all  regular  files  in  the file tree below the current working
-       rectory:
+       directory:
-       # cshatag -recursive . > cshatag.log
+       # cshatag -qq -recursive .
-       Errors like corrupt files will then be printed to stderr  or  grep  for "corrupt" in cshatag.log.
+       Errors like corrupt files will be printed to stderr.
+Run without "-qq" to see progress output.

        To remove the extended attributes from all files:
        # cshatag -recursive -remove .